 Options (O) may be theme-specific modules from other themes (subject to prerequisites) or interdisciplinary modules (e.g. Human Factors in Engineering, Management, Modern Languages, etc.).
-At least 30 ECTS (60 CATS) of options must be from modules originating within the Faculty and no more than 7.5 ECTS (15 CATS) at level 6.
-See Appendix 1b for details.
+At least 30 ECTS (60 CATS) of options must be from modules originating in FEE and no more than 7.5 ECTS (15 CATS) at level 6.
+See Appendix 2 for details.